thedevsbuddy/flutter_fusion/README.md

 ```

 **_Note: This will check for the services directory inside the provided module name. if it exists it wont generate any file and return void._**

+---

+## Theme Builder
+ThemeBuilder is a helper Widget created to easily manage light and dark theme for your application.

+If you want to provide theming feature on your application you can select this project with ThemeBuilder so it will come with the necessary code to manage light and dark theme.